Acuant/JavascriptWebSDKV11/README.md

     PREVIEW: https://preview.acas.acuant.net
     ```

-1. After *initialize* or *initializeWithToken* succeeds, start the Web Workers.
-By default, the function *start* starts all the Workers.
+1. After the *initialize* or *initializeWithToken* function succeeds, start the Web Workers.
+By default, the *start* function starts all the Workers.
 Alternatively, you can provide a boolean to enable the single worker model.
-The single worker model will only start one worker at a time and is intened for low-end devices which struggle to run both workers at the same time.
-Be aware that this model might degrade the overall performance.
+The single worker model starts only one worker at a time and is intended for low-end devices that struggle to run both workers at the same time.
+Note that this model might degrade the overall performance.

     ```js
       AcuantJavascriptWebSdk.start(